bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 ## 20. Real-World Enterprise Use Cases

-This pattern — loop through an API, extract fields, compile into a spreadsheet — applies to many real business scenarios, including:
+This cause the loop through an API, extract fields, compile into a spreadsheet that can applies to many real business scenarios, including:

 - **Pulling contact or customer lists** from a CRM or marketing platform's API into a report
 - **Extracting product or pricing data** from a supplier's API for internal review